 6) Are all Austrian universities eligible as host institutions for a grant application?

-Yes.
-All Austrian universities are eligible to host Ernst Mach grant awardees for a research stay.
+No. Only Austrian EPU member institutions are eligible to host Ernst Mach-EPU grant awardees for a research stay.

 7) Do I need to enroll at an Austrian university in order to apply for the grant?

 No. Since this is a research grant you do not have to enroll as a regular student at an Austrian university.
 However, you do need a written confirmation of supervision from an Austrian university lecturer to support your research project in Austria.